-Here at BigFish Media, we often get localisation recording
+We often get localisation voiceover recording

 jobs.
 That is, those scripts that have been originally written in English and